Exchange-Traded Funds (ETFs) are becoming a popular investment vehicle for all kinds of Canadian investors.

 Our Final Verdict: Is ZWC A Good Buy?

 BMO ZWC is a tricky proposition to consider adding to your portfolio.
-Covered call ETFs provide you with more passive income through call option writing virtually guaranteeing better yields.
+Covered call ETFs provide you with passive income through call option writing, which almost always gets great yields.

 However, the overall returns from these funds may be significantly lower than what you might get from their regular counterparts or even by writing call options on individual stocks yourself.